 Navajo Nation reports 27 new COVID-19 cases, 2 more deaths

 WINDOW ROCK, Ariz.
-(AP) — Navajo Nation officials reported 27 new confirmed COVID-19 cases Wednesday with two additional deaths.
+(AP) — Navajo Nation officials have reported 27 new confirmed COVID-19 cases with two additional deaths.

-The latest numbers bring the total number of cases on the vast reservation that covers parts of Arizona, New Mexico and Utah to 29,336 since the pandemic began.
-There have been 1,114 reported deaths that were related to COVID-19.
+The latest numbers released Sunday bring the total number of cases on the vast reservation that covers parts of Arizona, New Mexico and Utah to 29,535 since the pandemic began.
+There have been 1,144 reported deaths that were related to COVID-19.

-Navajo Nation President Jonathan Nez said in a statement that even those who have been fully vaccinated need to continue taking precautions to avoid spreading the virus.
+Tribal President Jonathan Nez said even those who have been fully vaccinated need to continue taking precautions to avoid spreading the virus.

-He also commended health care workers for helping to get people vaccinated, especially when compared to the rate in areas surrounding the Navajo Nation.

 The tribe has a nightly curfew in place from 9 p.m. to 5 a.m. to limit the spread of the virus.

-On Tuesday, the Navajo Department of Health identified 25 communities with uncontrolled spread of COVID-19 from Jan.
-29 to Feb.
-11. That’s down from 75 communities with the coronavirus spread last month.

-Tribal officials said nearly 16,000 people have recovered from COVID-19 on the reservation and more than 240,500 tests have been administered.
+Tribal health officials said nearly 16,000 people have recovered from COVID-19 on the reservation and more than 242,000 tests have been administered.